Quantum Matrix-Element Estimators for Spin-Coupled Generalized Valence Bond Wavefunctions (SCGVB): Introduction

 The present work belongs to a broader research program devoted to the compactification of electronic wavefunctions in strongly correlated systems.
 In this sense, it is aligned with the direction initiated in our previous study ~\cite{araujo2025compactifyingelectronicwavefunctionsi}, although the two works are methodologically independent and address distinct algorithmic settings.

 The remainder of this paper is organized as follows.
 Section~\ref{background} introduces the theoretical framework of the SCGVB wavefunction and its representation on a nonorthogonal determinant basis.
 Section~\ref{sec:SCGVB-NOQA} presents the ancilla-free quantum estimators for the evaluation of determinant overlaps and Hamiltonian matrix elements.
-Section~\ref{details} describes the computational implementation.
-Finally, Section~\ref{Results} presents the application to the H$_4$ system and analyzes the accuracy of the overlap and Hamiltonian matrices obtained from the quantum estimators.
+Section~\ref{details} describes the computational implementation, including the Pauli-string reconstruction workflow and implementation-level reductions used for larger determinant spaces.
+Finally, Section~\ref{Results} presents the numerical validation of the proposed estimators for H$_4$ along a dissociation pathway and for a 70-determinant C$_2$ active-valence benchmark, analyzing the accuracy of the reconstructed overlap and Hamiltonian matrices against L\"owdin rules as reference.